 Should you buy it?

 Fitbit knocked it out of the park with the Charge 3.
-At under $150, you’re getting an attractive, accurate, and feature-packed fitness tracker.
-The display is awesome too, and it’s water resistant.
+It’s an attractive, accurate, and feature-packed fitness tracker.
+The display is awesome too, and it’s water-resistant.
 This is also one of the more accurate fitness trackers I’ve used in recent months.

 This is one of the most polished devices Fitbit has ever made.